softprops/lando/README.md

 ## 🤔 about

-Lando is a crate for HTTP server application.
+Lando is a crate for **serverless* HTTP server applications.

 A number of really great HTTP server crates exist in the [Rust ecosystem](https://crates.io/categories/web-programming::http-server).
 You should check them out!